 Click here to view British photographer George Rodger's photos of the eruption from the American magazine 'Life'.

 The Mess at Perugia.

 As the Italian Campaign progressed, the MCAF headquarters moved northward through Italy.
 Officers from MCAF either being quartered at the headquarters location or nearby in an appropriate building.
 One such quarters was a villa which was requisitioned and occupied.
 It had previously been in the hands of the Germans.
-The water from the well at the villa was used for cooking, drinking and bathing, it was only after a couple of weeks there, that they discovered that someone, presumably the Germans on leaving the villa, had put a dead sheep in the well.
-Luckily there was no resulting illness.
-Ray described it as his nearest brush with typhoid! e
+The water from the well at the villa was used for cooking, drinking and bathing and it was only after a couple of weeks there that they discovered that someone, presumably the Germans on leaving the villa, had put a dead sheep in the well.
+Luckily there was no resulting illness - Ray described it as his nearest brush with typhoid! e

 His batman, an Irishman had on occasion very innovative methods, once having been gone for an long time having been sent to deliver a message by bicycle, explained on his return that he had had a puncture and had repaired it by stuffing the tyre with grass from beside the road!